TAX RELATED INFORMATION

 Pleasant Valley 22.993838

 Payment Location for the Towns of Clinton, Pleasant Valley and Rhinebeck ONLY: The Hyde Park Central School District Tax Collector for Clinton, Pleasant Valley and Rhinebeck is Donna Kuklis.
 Payments can be mailed to: Hyde Park CSD, ATTN: Tax Collector, PO Box 2033, Hyde Park, NY 12538 or paid electronically via our website by clicking here (fees apply) for contact-free tax payment.
-Payments can also be made in person at the HPCSD District Office, 11 Boice Road, Hyde Park on Tuesdays and Thursdays between 4:00 and 6:00 p.m. or by appointment ONLY (except for legal holidays).
+Payments can also be made in person at the HPCSD District Office, 11 Boice Road, Hyde Park on Tuesdays and Thursdays between 4:00 and 6:00 p.m. or by appointment ONLY (except for legal holidays) during the tax collection period.
 Please adhere to these available times to make your payment in person.
 The school district requires that all visitors wear a mask when entering the building.

 Please also be aware that the Hyde Park Central School District Board of Education has approved a due date extension of no more than five (5) business days for the payment of school taxes without interest or penalty to any qualified resident of the School District, 65 years of age or older, who receives an exemption under Real Property Tax Law Section 425 Subdivision 4 and/or Section 467 ("senior citizen exemption"), or who has received a credit pursuant to N.Y.
 Tax Law Section 606(eee) related to a principal residence within the District.
 The district has a list of those residents that qualify.
 For this collection year that would extend qualified residents’ due date to October 19, 2020 without any interest or penalty.